SummerForeverCo/duck-plot/docs/specialized-charts.md

 example](https://observablehq.com/@observablehq/plot-grouped-bar-chart), a
 grouped bar chart leverages faceting in the horizontal (`fx`) direction.
-There are a few ways you can create a grouped bar chart, either by specifying multiple y columns, a series column, or both!
+There are a few ways you can create a grouped bar chart, either by specifying multiple y columns, a color column, or both!

 :::duckplot